ojitha/ojitha.github.io/notes/productivity.md

 ## Quarto

-[Quarto](https://quarto.org) is based on the [pandoc](https://pandoc.org/MANUAL.html#option--reference-doc).
-Here the workflow to include Jupyter notebook in [Jekyll](https://jekyllrb.com/docs/posts/) site.
+[Quarto](https://quarto.org) is based on [pandoc](https://pandoc.org/MANUAL.html#option--reference-doc).
+Here is the workflow to include a Jupyter notebook in a [Jekyll](https://jekyllrb.com/docs/posts/) site.

-1. Frirst create Jupyter notebook in the vscode and include the yaml in the raw form.
+1. First, create a Jupyter notebook in VS Code and include the YAML in the raw form.

     ```yaml
     ---